Agile methodology for enterprise software UX design

 Problem: The UX Design team lacked oversight of their enterprise software design work.
 The absence of a unified, consistent approach to project management led to bandwidth limitations, unclear strategic impact, and ambiguous prioritization.

-Solution: I led my UX Design team’s adoption of agile.
-Under my leadership, the team adopted an agile approach for their enterprise software UX design work, leveraging Jira and working in 3-week sprints.
+Solution: I led the team's adoption of the agile methodology for their enterprise software UX design work, leveraging Jira and working in 3-week sprints.

 Outcome: I positioned the UX Design team to establish a sustainable design pace, strategic focus, and data-driven prioritization.